 Yes, you may add grade A essential oils but due to the high temperature of the wax, the oils will only offer a very minimal scent.
 You may opt to use your oils in your diffuser instead, which is what I do.

 If you do decide you want to try adding oils to your candles be sure to add them into the melted mixture right before it’s ready to pour.
-Here’s a great tip for warmer months, just add citronella oil in your candles along with other essential oils to ward off bothersome insects.
+For the summer months add citronella oil to your candles along with other essential oils to ward off bothersome insects.

 For more information on the health benefits of using grade A essential oils, you may like my post about my Favorite Line of Oils or my post on How to Order from Young Living as a nonmember.